ArnoldPretoriusUCT/Control-Systems/README.md

 1. A set of interactive Course Notes, based in MATLAB Live Scripts.
 2. A set of static PDF exports of the Course Notes.
 3. A set of Virtual Labs, based in MATLAB Live Scripts.
-4. A Project, which is based in MATLAB Live Scripts and Simulink.
+4. Multiple Projects, which is based in both MATLAB Live Scripts and Simulink.

 The content of this package is intended for undergraduate students with little to no experience with MATLAB.
 MATLAB is a programming and numeric computing platform developed by MathWorks.